2025 Solar Incentives Guide for Athol, MA - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
-This percentage will then decrease yearly until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Athol solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+Your local Athol solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives